-Bratislava, Slovakia – The vice-president of the Slovan Bratislava football club has been convicted of racism and fined for doing a Nazi salute during a match last year.
+Bratislava, Slovakia – The vice-president and manager of the Slovan Bratislava football club has been convicted of racism and fined for doing a Nazi salute during a match last year.

-Last week, a court in the Slovak city of Banska Bystrica fined Ivan Kmotrik Jr. €5,000 after he was caught on camera doing a Nazi salute in May 2018.
+Last week, a court in the Slovak city of Banska Bystrica fined Ivan Kmotrik Jr, the manager of the Slovak Bratislava club, €5,000 after he was caught on camera doing a Nazi salute following a match held in May 2018.

 The manager of Slovan Bratislava, son of the businessman and owner of the football club Ivan Kmotrik, appears to have done the Nazi salute while saying ‘Heil Hitler’, according to the video footage (see video below), while celebrating his team’s victory over MFK Ruzomberok during the final of the Slovak Cup at the Anton Malatinsky stadium in Trnava.